Priscilla Kolibea Mante

-Priscilla Kolibea Mante is a Ghanaian neuropharmacologist, a researcher and lecturer from Kwame Nkrumah University of Science and Technology, currently based at the Kumasi campus.
+Priscilla Kolibea Mante is the first (currently only known) female Ghanaian neuropharmacologist, a researcher and Associate Professor of Pharmacology at the Department of Pharmacology, Kwame Nkrumah University of Science and Technology, currently based at the Kumasi campus.
 Her research work focuses on alternatives of plant-based therapeutic options to manage drug-resistant epilepsy and the neglected tropical disease neurocysticercosis.
 In her work, she mostly explores the anticonvulsant activity of the plant alkaloid cryptolepine and its solid-lipid nanoparticles in the management of neurocysticercosis-induced epilepsy.
 Her goal is to identify a way to help cryptolepine permeate more efficiently into the central nervous system to reduce the risk of convulsion, helping patients to manage their condition as effectively as possible.
 Aside from her studies of epilepsy, Mante has also worked toward new therapies to alleviate pain, anxiety, and depression.

 In 2019, she was the only African recipient, and one of fifteen total, of the L'Oréal-UNESCO For Women in Science International Rising Talent Award.
 She is also a recipient of the 2018 L'Oréal-UNESCO For Women in Science Sub-Saharan Africa post-doctoral fellowship.
 She also went on to win the 2019 OWSD Early Career Fellowship.